 Legality of Investment .....

-Under the Secondary Mortgage Market Enhancement Act of 1984, the Certificates, like Fannie Mae's Guaranteed Mortgage

-Pass-Through Certificates, will be considered to be "securities issued or guaranteed by . . . the Federal National Mortgage Association."
-Accordingly, subject to applicable limitations governing investment practices, investors whose investments are governed by state law may purchase, hold or invest in the Certificates to the same extent that they are authorized to invest in obligations issued by or guaranteed as to principal and interest by the United States or any agency or instrumentality In addition, many entities whose investments are governed by federal law (including national banks, federal savings and loan associations, federal savings banks and federal credit unions) are specifically authorized to purchase, hold and invest in Fannie Mae's Guaranteed Mortgage Pass-Through Certificates.
+Under the Secondary Mortgage Market Enhancement Act of 1984, the Certificates will be considered to be "securities issued or guaranteed by ... the Federal National Mortgage Association."
+Accordingly, subject to applicable limitations governing investment practices, many investors whose investments are governed by state law may purchase, hold or invest in the Certificates to the same extent that they are authorized to invest in obligations issued by or guaranteed as to principal and interest by the United States or any agency or instrumentality thereof.
+In addition, many entities whose investments are governed by federal law (including national banks, federal savings and loan associations, federal savings banks and federal credit unions) are specifically authorized to purchase, hold and invest in Fannie Mae's Guaranteed Mortgage Pass-Through Certificates.
 Subject to general considerations governing investment practices, the Certificates will be treated identically for such purposes for such entities.

+Legal Investment

-Legal Investment Considerations .....
+Considerations .....